Randoragon/dwm/README.md

 then uses [fsignal](https://dwm.suckless.org/patches/fsignal/) to send SIGUSR1 to dwm. dwm updates the status text from shared memory every time it receives the SIGUSR1 fake signal.

-As an additional convention, the first byte of shared memory is a boolean value representing whether or not the status bar is shown.
-It is updated in dwm's togglebar function.
+To allow dwm to send signals directly to dwmblocks, by convention dwmblocks will set the first 4 bytes of shared memory to its PID.
+Additionally, the 5th byte denotes bar visibility, is set by dwm and read by dwmblocks.
 The purpose is for dwmblocks to only run scripts when necessary, so whenever the first byte is 0, it will skip calling the scripts entirely.
 Note that this only applies to interval-based scripts, signals will be handled as always.

 Maybe someday I will make this into a patch, because it works rather well, is fully asynchronous and very stable (you can turn dwmblocks on and off repeatedly without the bar breaking).